wpbt/PHPLanguage/README.md

 - I also used ChatGPT to simplify the descriptions.
 - This document may contain errors.
 If you find any errors, please report it at admin@bharatt.com.np
 - This document is for learning purpose only.

+## Some Basic Insights

+- A computer program is a set of instruction to do a specific task.
+E.g.: add two numbers.
+- We combine smaller pieces in programs to solve complex problems.
+So, always create smaller chunks of tasks and connect them later to perform much complex tasks.
+- A programming language is designed with some specific problem solving capability in mind.
+Don't be picky!
+Just choose the right tool to fix the problem.
+- In programming, it's impossible to remember everything.
+- Always revise the knowledge.
+In doing so, you will always learn something new again.
+- Instead of writing a new function from scratch, always try to find the inbuilt function (they are much faster than the custom functions).